willardmr/PySparkMLDockerExample/README.md

 # PySparkDockerExample
 Example PySpark application using docker-compose.
+Allows pyspark.ml package usage.

 ## To run:
 Pull the repo and cd into the directory.
 Then build the images: